eslamayman1214/To-Do-list-with-user-authentication/README.md

-# django
 To Do list app with User Registration, Login, Search and full Create Read Update and DELETE functionality.